zoe-lloyds/Django/basic_app.md

 - **Define models, views, and URLs** within your app.
 - **Create templates** and use the `render` function to serve HTML content.
 - **Run the development server** to see your app in action.

-Each of these steps builds on the previous one, gradually expanding your Django project from a simple "Hello, Django!" message to a more complex web application.
-As you get more comfortable, you can explore more advanced features and concepts in Django.